River City Girls: Development

 River City Girls single-player gameplay as Misako; four attacking enemies inside a mall.

 River City Girls is the first collaboration between Arc System Works and WayForward, and the second time that WayForward works on an intellectual property that previously belonged to Technōs Japan Corp, having previously worked on Double Dragon Neon.
 The game was in development for nearly three years, but was only announced in April 2019.

 River City Girls was directed by Adam Tierney and Bannon Rudis, the latter of whom had previously worked on River City Ransom: Underground.
 Tierney approached Rudis with the idea to co-direct a new entry in the Kunio-kun series and take the game in a new "goofy, zany direction".
 Once Rudis saw what Tierney had done, he agreed to work on the game.
 The goal was to create a River City Ransom game in the style of Shantae (WayForward's flagship series), more expressive and larger in presentation than previous games in the Kunio-kun franchise.
 The aim of the game was to exude style, with each character having their own unique moves that would accentuate their personalities.
 As assistant director, Rudis tried to make the game's fighting mechanics as close to an Arc System Works fighting game as possible while minimizing the play controls and inputs to make the game have more in common with the Super Smash Bros. games or Dragon Ball FighterZ.
-Rudis worked the game's lead animator Kay Yu to decide how each attack should look like.
+Rudis worked with the game's lead animator Kay Yu to decide how each attack should look.
 The game was conceived with pixel art to connect it to previous games in the franchise.
 Rudis and Tierney focused on atmosphere with locations that feel "completely immersive" for the player to focus on the story.